IMF team arrives in Lebanon to give financial advice to govt.

-The team from the US-based organization met with new Lebanese Prime Minister Hassan Diab after arriving in Beirut on Thursday morning, Lebanese broadcasters LBC and Al Jadeed reported, according to presstv.com.
+The team from the US-based organization met with new Lebanese Prime Minister Hassan Diab after arriving in Beirut on Thursday morning, Lebanese broadcasters LBC and Al Jadeed reported.

 The IMF said in a statement that the team would be in Lebanon until Sunday and would provide broad technical advice to the newly-formed government.
-Beirut has not yet requested financial aid from the fund.
+Beirut has not yet requested financial aid from the fund, Presstv Reported.

 Lebanon has been facing a tough economic situation because of alleged mismanagement and corruption during the past several decades.
 Protests started in the country in October last year, when the government proposed imposing a tax on WhatsApp calls, along with other austerity measures.